 ABOUT THE MUSEUM

-Located at the Marolt Open Space (across the pedestrian bridge at 7th Street)
+40180 HWY 82 (adjacent to the public bike path, on the Marolt Open Space across the pedestrian bridge at 7th Street)